Bridging Models to Defend: A Population-Based Strategy for Robust Adversarial Defense: Two-Phase Robust Mode Connectivity

 The RMC-based optimization we developed below includes an evolving process of RMC units for multiple generations.
 As a starting point, we generate an initial population by training neural networks with data points augmented using different $\text{Dist}_i$ in \eqref{eq: at}.
 We use gradient descent to train these networks but pause the training when specific stop criteria have been met, e.g., the number of epochs or accuracy achieving the preset threshold.
 The initial population then varies, and the system selects candidates with the best performances.
 The two operations in our approach are unified through the RMC that connects two adversarially-trained neural network models on their loss landscape using a high-accuracy \& high-DLR path characterized by a simple curve.
 Candidates for the next generation are selected among the high DLR points on the curve.
 The process can be repeated and an optimal solution that enjoys the highest DLR is selected among the final candidates.

 Algorithm~\ref{alg: RMC_opt} shows the pipeline using an example of three types of perturbations.
 We first train three models with $\ell_\infty$-AT, $\ell_2$-AT, and $\ell_1$-AT for $T$ epochs.
 We then connect the $\ell_2$-AT model with the $\ell_1$-PGD model and connect the $\ell_\infty$-AT model with the $\ell_1$-AT model using the RMC for some additional epochs.
 The two model trajectories are denoted by $\phi_{\boldsymbol \theta-\ell_\infty}(t)$ and $\phi_{\boldsymbol \theta-\ell_2}(t), \forall t \in [0,1]$.
 Notice that the curves will not be perfectly flat.
 But there exist some regions containing points with high DLR.
 We will randomly pick a model from a small optimal region in each curve.
 In practice, we will find the point with the highest DLR and randomly pick a point around the optimal point.
 The rationale behind this is to increase diversity during the training.
 After obtaining the models $\phi_{\boldsymbol \theta-\ell_\infty}(t_{-\ell_\infty})$ and $ \phi_{\boldsymbol \theta-\ell_2}(t_{-\ell_2})$ from both trajectories, the two new endpoints are obtained by training each model $T$ epochs using the $\ell_p$-AT that is different from the types used in the previous RMC.
 In this specific case, we use $\ell_\infty$-AT and $\ell_2$-AT.
 Finally, we connect the two new endpoints with RMC for some additional epochs and find the new optimum $\phi_{\boldsymbol \theta}(t_{\text{opt}})$ at $t_{\text{opt}}$.
 In the case of two types of perturbations, one can start to train two models from a single optimal point or train one model from each of the two optimal points.
 We refer readers to Section~\ref{subsec: rmc_opt} for more details.
-In a more general scenario where there are $S$ types of perturbations, the process is the same, except that it contains more RMC units, as illustrated in Figure~\ref{fig: framework}.
+It's pertinent to note that parameter curves derived from distinct models can be concurrently computed.
+This inherent parallelizability means that when we leverage parallel computing for generating independent parameter curves, the execution time is equivalent to the time of generating one parameter curve.
+In a more general scenario where there are $S$ types of perturbations, the process is the same, except that it contains more RMC units, as illustrated in Fig.~\ref{fig: framework}.
 We learn optimal points from pairs of models trained by AT under different perturbations and finally find an optimal point with the highest DLR.